Evil Woman (Electric Light Orchestra song): Background

+Lynne described the structure saying it has a "repetitive chord sequence and then the melody turns into a chorus."

 When released as a single in late 1975, the song became the band's first worldwide hit.
-According to Lynne, this song was the quickest he had ever written, in thirty minutes, originally as 'filler' for the group's Face the Music album.
 The song placed in the top 10 on both sides of the Atlantic in early 1976.
-The song became a hit again in the UK in 1978 when it featured on The ELO EP.
+It was released again in 1978 on The ELO EP.

 The lyric "There's a hole in my head where the rain comes in" in the song is a tribute to The Beatles' song "Fixing a Hole".

 Reception

 Billboard praised the use of the title lyrics as a hook.
 Cash Box noted the 20th-century influences and "commercial qualities" of the song, stating "from the classic hookline — a recurring four notes from 'Anchors Aweigh,' through an electronic schism from a dramatic TV serial two-thirds of the way through."
 Record World said that the song "puts rock within a classical frame and shows one of the few bands capable of a viable combination of experimentation with commerciality."

+Green Bay Press-Gazette critic Warren Gerds described it as "a blend of almost-rock and almost-classical music" and said that "Some may say it's okay, even nice, rock but lousy classical music."

 Ultimate Classic Rock critic Michael Gallucci rated it ELO's 3rd best song, saying that it has "old-school strings and new-school keyboards...backing a funky dance-floor beat that drives the song all the way to pop glory."
+Classic Rock History critic Brian Kachejian rated it as ELO's 4th best song, saying that "Jeff Lynne took a simple three-chord progression that Led Zeppelin utilized at the end of 'Stairway to Heaven,' and added his own touch, melody and production to score a huge hit."
+Stereogum contributor Ryan Reed rated it as ELO's 7th best song.

+In 2022 Lynne listed it as one of his nine favorite ELO songs.